fiazzypaul/fiazzymd/readme.md

 **Private Mode (BOT_MODE=private):**
 - Only the owner can use all commands
-- Other users' commands are silently ignored
+- Other users' commands are silently ignored (no reply)
-- Console shows unauthorized access attempts
+- Console logs unauthorized attempts

 ## Project Structure